 July 20, 1944 ~ William Neal Browder, commonly known as country singer TG Sheppard, born in Humboldt, Tennessee, USA ~ Scored close to two dozen Billboard Country charttopppers from the mid-1970s through the mid-1980s including Devil In The Bottle, I Loved 'Em Every One, Only One You, Finally and Make My Day, the latter a collaboration with actor Clint Eastwood.
 Sheppard is married to singer, songwriter Kelly Lang

 July 20, 1940 ~ Monica Danielsson, commonly known as pianist, songwriter, actress Monica Dominique born in Vasterås, Sweden ~ Sister of jazz double bassist Palle Danielsson.
 Married to composer Carl-Axel Dominique, with whom she regularly worked including co-writing the 1973 Swedish Eurovision Songfestival entry You're Summer performed by Nova.
 Member of Solar Plexus.
 Member of Gals & Pals.
-Has also recorded as a solo artist and has collaborated with Carol Rogers, Monica Nielsen, her brother Palle, and with others
+Has also recorded as a solo artist and has collaborated with Carol Rogers, Monica Nielsen, her brother Palle, and others

-July 20, 1938 ~ James Tigner Jr, commonly known as R&B, soul singer, drummer Jimmy Tig, born in Atlanta, Georgia, USA ~ Recorded as a leader with various units, best known for Small Town Girl and A Love That Never Grows Cold, from the 1950s through the early 1970s.
+July 20, 1938 ~ James Tigner Jr, commonly known as R&B, soul singer, drummer Jimmy Tig, born in Atlanta, Georgia, USA ~ Recorded as a leader with various units, best known for Small Town Girl and A Love That Never Grows Cold, from the 1950s through the early-1970s.
 Would enjoy popularity particular in the Southern states.
 As a backing musician Tig has worked with a wide array of artists including James Brown, Wilson Pickett, Otis Redding, the Drifters, and Gladys Knight ~ Tigner passed away in 2007

 July 20, 1938 ~ Pop singer, dancer, songwriter Jo-Ann Campbell born in Jacksonville, Florida, USA ~ Best known for her 1962 I'm The Girl From Wolverton Mountain single, an answer song to Claude King's Wolverton Mountain.
 Other charting singles include Motorcycle Michael and Mother Please (I'd Rather Do It Myself).
 Retired from music in 1964 after marrying producer Troy Seals